-After my last article on the topic of the insurance adjuster’s request for a “Recorded Statements”, I got some feed back from insurance adjusters across the web.
+After my last article on the topic of the insurance adjuster’s request for a “Recorded Statements”, I got some feedback from insurance adjusters across the web.
 The common thread was,

 “We are just doing a proper investigation?
 What are we supposed to do … sign a blank check?” - Insurance Adjuster

 That is a reasonable response, I suppose.
 I thought I would show you questions from a specific statement to further illustrate my point?
-Below, you will find the questions from a recently recorded statement.
+Below, you will find the questions I took from a recently recorded statement.
 I did not include the answers because they contain private information about my client.
 He gave this statement before he called me.
 We were able to get in quickly and repair the damage.

 If you know what to look for you can see it.
 These are not casual questions.
 This is not a case of, “I just want to hear from you what happened.”
 These are specific, intentional, calculated questions that were prepared by a team of very experience injury defense lawyers.
 They are designed to eliminate or substantially reduce the value of your claim.
+If you read them carefully, you will understand exactly why you need an auto accident attorney if you have been injured in an auto accident.

 Mr. Jones, do I have your permission to record this conversation?